You don’t say no when Guy Kawasaki asks if you’d like to review his new book.

 I had no expectations from this book.
 It didn’t think it would teach me anything as I knew it was about him, not about a business topic or a learning solution to a problem I had.
 And yet, I discovered differently almost from page one.

-You cannot read a Guy Kawasaki book and not learn anything.
+You cannot read a Guy Kawasaki book and not learn something.
 Wise Guy is no different.
 As I read, every morning, hurrying to my computer so I could take that half hour before anything else (well, I got coffee first, of course), to be inspired again, I was fully awake and ready for my lesson. (want to learn from Guy?
 Go here…)

 The wisdom in the book, not just through the many stories shared, but at the end of each chapter, grabbed me every time.
 I wrote down many quotes, I took notes on his story about being named after Guy Lombardo, about using the “so what” test, about a book that changed his life.